The guy can't stay in one form for long.Plastic Man

 - Chivalrous Pervert: In the modern portrayals.
 Given the potential of his powers, this was to be expected.

 - Crouching Moron, Hidden Badass: Due to the jokesy nature of most of his appearances, people forget that not only can he go toe-to-toe with most of the other big names in the DCU without much difficulty, but he's also a trained CIA operative and survived dismemberment for thousands of years.

-- In the Dark Knight Strikes Again, Batman seems to be of the opinion that Plas is pretty much one of the most powerful and potentially dangerous beings on Earth.
+- In The Dark Knight Strikes Again, Batman seems to be of the opinion that Plas is one of the most powerful and potentially dangerous beings on Earth.

 - Disappeared Dad: Played straight, then averted in the JLA comics.
 It's suggested that one reason for his abandonment is his work, but it's still Parental Abandonment.